 By Interconnecting Customer.
 The Interconnecting Customer may terminate this Agreement by providing written notice to Company.

 By Company.
-The Company may terminate this Agreement (1) if the Facility fails to operate for any consecutive 12 month period, or (2) in the event that the Facility impairs the operation of the electric distribution system or service to other Customers or materially impairs the local circuit and the Interconnecting Customer does not cure the impairment.
+The Company may terminate this Agreement (1) if the Facility fails to operate for any consecutive 12 month period, (2) in the event that the Facility impairs the operation of the electric distribution system or service to other Customers or materially impairs the local circuit and the Interconnecting Customer does not cure the impairment, or (3) if the Interconnecting Customer does not substantially complete construction within 12 months after receiving approval from the Company.

 Assignment/Transfer of Ownership of the Facility.
 This Agreement shall survive the transfer of ownership of the Facility to a new owner when the new owner agrees in writing to comply with the terms of this Agreement and so notifies the Company.